 While there are some pros to driving naked, it’s not perfect.
 If you’re driving naked, you must go straight home or to a destination that allows nudity.
 You can’t stop to fill up your car’s fuel tank, go through a drive-thru, or stop at any public establishment.
 If you do, you’ll need to wear clothes to avoid significant legal troubles.

 Pro Tip: You don’t need to strip down to have a fun road trip.
-Check out these 10 Simple Ways to Make RV Driving Days Not Suck.
+Try these Top 10 Fun Road Trip Games to Pass the Time.

-What Happens If You Get Pulled Over by Police When Driving Naked?
+What Happens If You Get Pulled Over by the Police When Driving Naked?

 If the police pull you over while you’re driving naked, you’ll likely get a ticket.
 Indecent exposure and public lewdness are the most common charges people face.
 An officer probably won’t be thrilled to discover you’re naked and may ask that you cover yourself.